 Early predictions of outcomes

-Presence of knee or ankle function can drastically improve options for surgical conversion and prosthetic fitting.
-For example, in the case of proximal focal femoral dysplasia, the presence of ankle range of motion/stability with lack of knee function may offer possibilities of rotationplasty surgery.
-This option offers superior control and function over a mechanical prosthetic knee.
-It is also important to project limb length discrepancies when developing a treatment plan.
-The presence or absence of active knee extension in the child with tibial longitudinal deficiency can distinguish if knee disarticulation or foot ablation is a more appropriate surgical plan.12 Assessing stability of the knee is important if guided growth or lengthening is being considered.14
+Presence of knee or ankle function increases options for surgical conversion and prosthetic fitting.
+For example, in the case of proximal focal femoral dysplasia, the presence of ankle range of motion and stability with lack of knee function may be corrected with rotationplasty surgery, which offers superior control and function over an above-the-knee amputation with mechanical prosthetic knee.18 The presence or absence of active knee extension in a child with tibial longitudinal deficiency can determine if knee disarticulation is a more appropriate surgical plan versus foot ablation.16 Assessing stability of the knee is important if guided growth or lengthening is being considered.19 It is important to project limb length discrepancies when developing a treatment plan.

 Social role and social support system

-Recommend screening children for psychosocial issues, such as self-image/self-esteem problems or teasing/bullying in school.
-Assessment of parental cultural and personal beliefs is important because this can impact the child’s support system.
-Feelings of guilt among parents are common, particularly among mothers.
+Screening for psychosocial issues, such as self-image/self-esteem problems or teasing/bullying in school is recommended.
+Assess parental cultural and personal beliefs, as this impacts the child’s support system.
 Assess access to resources, such as physical therapy for gait training and funding for prostheses.